ngfelixxx/AppDev/README.md

-Steps to set up Environment:
+How to set up the environment:
 1. Open VScode.
 2. Download "Live Server" extension to run the code in the browser.
 3. Download "Vetur" extension to assist in coding with Vue.js.